 Global virus transmission is further strengthened and accelerated through air travel due to the confined spaces.
 The US Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have emphasized the importance of handwashing as the most efficient and cost-effective way to help stop the spread of the coronavirus.

-In a recent study published in Risk Analysis, researchers investigated the most effective handwashing strategy that would reduce global disease transmission.
+In a recent study, researchers investigated the most effective handwashing strategy to reduce global disease transmission.
 World air-traffic data was collected from the 2017 Official Airline Guide, then applied in statistical models and computer simulations.
-The researchers organized their results to explore four ‘what-if’ scenarios during flu-type epidemics:
+The researchers organized their results to explore four ‘what-if’ scenarios during flu-type epidemics.

-Scenario (1) – What if there was an increase in consistent handwashing at all airports?
+Scenario One: What if there was an increase in consistent handwashing at all airports?

-Scenario (2) – What if there was an increase in consistent handwashing only at the source of the disease?
+Scenario Two: What if there was an increase in consistent handwashing only at the source of the disease?

-Scenario (3) – What if there was an increase in consistent handwashing at the 10 most influential airports of the world air-transportation network?
+Scenario Three: What if there was an increase in consistent handwashing at the 10 most influential airports of the world air-transportation network?

-Scenario (4) – What if there was an increase in consistent handwashing at the 10 most influential airports for each source of the disease?
+Scenario Four: What if there was an increase in consistent handwashing at the 10 most influential airports for each source of the disease?